1-888-746-8388

 Antelope Canyon Photography Tips

 From the pages of National Geographic to scenes from popular movies, it’s guaranteed that you’ve seen photos of Antelope Canyon.
-When you take the best Antelope Canyon tour, you’ll want some photography tips to make sure you’re getting the perfect shot to add to your photo album.

 Smartphone Tips

 Outside of some very specific circumstances, an iPhone or top-of-the-line Android phone will take outstanding photos, no matter where you are.
-To get the most out of your smartphone, there are a few things you can do to help ensure you get the best possible photos.
+To get the most out of your smartphone, though, there are a few things you can do to help ensure you get the best possible photos.

 Before we get started, it’s important to understand that the biggest challenge for photography of the canyon is lighting.
 Because the canyon is so narrow, good lighting is tough to find because the sun isn’t always shining directly into the canyon; this may lead to your photos being under or over-exposed as lighting may be completely different in different parts of the shot.